krobelus/rate-experiments/README.md

 -----------------

 Previous work has yielded checkers which we draw upon heavily.
-In fact, our current implementation contains almost no novelties but merely combines the ideas present in existing checkers.
+In fact, our implementation contains no algorithmic novelties but merely combines the ideas present in existing checkers.

 `DRAT-trim`